-6. Tell me how you would check that the brakes are working before starting a journey.
+1. Tell me how you’d check that the brakes are working before starting a journey.

 Brakes should not feel spongy or slack.

-Answer: The brakes should be tested as you set off and the vehicle should not pull to one side.
+Brakes should be tested as you set off.
+Vehicle should not pull to one side.

-7. Tell me where you would find the information for the recommended tyre-pressures for this car and how tyre pressures should be checked.
+2. Tell me where you’d find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.

-8. Tell me how you would check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.
+4. Tell me how you’d check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.

-Answer: There should be no cuts and / or bulges; 1.6 mm of tread depth across the central three quarters of the breadth of the tyre and around the entire outer circumference.
+No cuts and bulges, 1.6mm of tread depth across the central three-quarters of the breadth of the tyre, and around the entire outer circumference of the tyre.

 Gentle pressure on the steering wheel, maintained while the engine is started, should result in a slight but noticeable movement as the system begins to operate.
 Alternatively turning the steering wheel just after moving off will give an immediate indication that the power assistance is functioning.